While hair loss is mainly thought of as a predominantly male affliction, it turns out that up to 40% of hair loss

 The rationale behind making the women’s formula a bit weaker to begin with is that there is a risk of the higher strength dripping down and coming in contact with the rest of the face and causing unwanted hair growth.

-Thus, the reason for the new 5% women’s formula being a foam, to help keep it where it is applied.
+Thus, the reason for the new 5% women’s Minoxidil formula being a foam, is to help keep it where it is applied.

 If you are a woman using a 5% formulation, we advise you to take extra care to keep it from coming into contact with the rest of your face, or washing your face after the application.

 If what you were looking for is the stronger 5% Minoxidil strength, you can use the product for males no problem, as long as there are not other ingredients included which should only be used in men, or that should not be used in women of childbearing age.

 Just make sure to reduce the contact with your face, otherwise, you may have lustrous hair growth where you don’t want lustrous hair growth.

-The exact mechanism for the way Minoxidil helps men and women with hair growth is unknown.
+The exact mechanism for the way Minoxidil helps men and women with hair growth is not fully known.

 But, it is thought that the effects are due to increasing blood flow to the follicles, which then leads to increased size and growth rate of the follicle.